oli414/CheatSaver/README.md

 ![](https://i.imgur.com/bTbUpn1.png)

 ## Installation
-Copy the JS file in the `build` directory from this repository to `OpenRCT2/plugin`, you can access the tools via the map toolbar.
+Download the JS file from the [latest release](https://github.com/oli414/CheatSaver/releases) and put it in `OpenRCT2/plugin`, you can access the tools via the map toolbar.

 Check my tutorial if you're new to Plugins and/or Github: https://youtu.be/ZaM5pXDO03w?t=355